Anti-Inflammatory Diet Plan →

 Vegan or Dark Chocolate Chips – Given that they’re full of vitamins, minerals, and fiber, I used vegan dark chocolate chips for this recipe, but any chocolate you prefer would be just as tasty.

-Coconut Oil – If you’re in a pinch, you could test this recipe with a creamy almond butter or avocado instead, but I highly recommend sticking with coconut oil if you have it as it is rich in MCT fats, aids in nutrient absorption, and more!
+Refined Coconut Oil – If you’re in a pinch, you could test this recipe with a creamy almond butter or avocado instead, but I highly recommend sticking with refined coconut oil if you have it as it is rich in MCT fats, aids in nutrient absorption, and more!

 Coconut Palm Sugar – If you don’t have coconut sugar on hand, raw or unrefined sugar works just as well.
 Feel free to adjust the amount used based on your personal preferences.
 If you want to reduce the amount of sugar used, opt for xylitol or Stevia instead.
 However, coconut sugar is best for providing a more nutty or molasses-like texture.